 In some ways, staining is easier and more satisfying than painting.
 You typically have less area to cover, so you can take your time.
 And it's great to see the richness of wood grain come through.

 Yet in other ways, staining is an unforgiving, temperamental task.
 It's smelly and hard to clean up.
-If improperly applied, stain can go crazy on you, darkening some areas while leaving other areas too light.
+If improperly applied, the stain can go crazy on you, darkening some areas while leaving other areas too light.

 Staining Materials and Tools

 - Wood Conditioner: See below for more.